Best LMG in Warzone [Season 5]: a guide to LMGs in Call Of Duty: Warzone

 Holger-26

-The Holger-26 is probably a buff away from being extremely viable in Warzone – but as things currently stand, it’s not there yet.
+The Holger-26 is probably one more buff away from being extremely viable in Warzone – but even with the August 11 patch, it’s not quite there yet.
 The claim to fame of the Holger is that it matches the handling and speed of the SA87 while also matching the three-digit mag size of the PKM, M91, and Bruen.
 And make no mistake: this is enough to make the Holger a deadly weapon in the right hands.

 Curiously, the Holger has an awful lot in common with the Kilo 141.
 Both feature the exact same damage profile and fire rate, and the Kilo 141 can be equipped with 100 Round Mags.
 So which is better?
 Well, the Holger allows you to move and ADS faster, and hits harder over long ranges – but the Kilo is far, far more accurate over those ranges.
 And that’s where the Holger is undone.
 Compared with its main rivals, there’s really no excusing that extreme diagonal recoil.